dtdaft/Yourls-OG/README.md

 # Yourls-OG
-Add a specific OpenGraph declaration to every redirect
+Add a specific OpenGraph declaration to every Yourls redirect

 # Use